assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB
-# System version 0.97.6 (March 2018) - UUB layout V2
+# System version 0.97.7 (June 2018) - UUB layout V2 (SITAEL)
-New system version and bitstream for new UUB layout V2 version This version is NOT compatible with UUB V1 layout (last sys 0.95)
+New system version and bitstream (31/05/2018) for new UUB layout V2 version with Sitael modifications This version is NOT compatible with UUB V1 layout (for UUB version 1 use sys 0.95.1)
 # Change log ver E.A.
-0.97
+0.97.7
 •	New initialization after boot for new device Led DAC, Fan-out

 •	New UBOOT version with new important definitions (kernel image size)

-•	ADC power downd pin manage
+•	ADC power down pin manage

 •	Watchdog enabled and works

-# Change log ver E.A.
-0.96
 •	New initialization after boot for device

 •	ADC power downd pin manage

-•	Watchdog disabled
+	Test tools implemented in web server page under UUB TEST

 # System version 0.95.1 (March 2017) - UUB layout V1